ipfabric/docs/docs/support/known_issues/Vendors/cisco/FMC_Firepower_NAT.md

 ## PAT Port Allocation

 When Firepower PAT performs a port translation, it tries to use the same port number as the real source.
 However, if the real port is already in use, it selects a mapped port from the same range as the real port.
-The ranges are: 1-511, 512-1023, and 1024-65535.
+The ranges are: `1-511`, `512-1023`, and `1024-65535`.

-IP Fabric's end-to-end path-lookup does not follow this behaviour.
+IP Fabric's end-to-end path lookup does not follow this behavior.
 It can use any port from the matching range for simulation purposes.